hphelion/documentation/moonshot/prepare.faqs.md

 * Confidence &mdash; HP Cloud allows the customer to manage and secure the delivery of applications and services across a combination of delivery models (public, private, managed); and provides the confidence that the cloud will scale - with the appropriate SLA expectations - for future business needs.
 * Consistency &mdash; HP Cloud provides the customer with a common architecture, and allows for workload portability across delivery models - providing the customer with a single consumption experience.

-## What does HP Cloud OS support?
+## What does HP Cloud OS for Moonshot support?

-> OpenStack components supported by HP Cloud OS includes all major components of OpenStack: Nova, Keystone, Quantum (Neutron), Glance, Cinder, Horizon, and Swift.
+> OpenStack components supported by HP Cloud OS for Moonshot includes all major components of OpenStack: Nova, Keystone, Quantum (Neutron), Glance, Cinder, Horizon, and Swift.

-> Linux distribution support includes HP Cloud OS supported on Ubuntu 12.04 LTS Linux.
+> Linux distribution support includes HP Cloud OS for Moonshot supported on Ubuntu 12.04 LTS Linux.

-> Guest OS support for HP Cloud OS includes guest VMs running Ubuntu 12.04 LTS as well as Windows 2008 R2 and Windows 2012 R1.
+> Guest OS support for HP Cloud OS for Moonshot includes guest VMs running Ubuntu 12.04 LTS as well as Windows 2008 R2 and Windows 2012 R1.
 While Red Hat Enterprise Linux and SUSE Linux Enterprise Server are not yet officially supported, HP has conducted tests and has found no issues running RHEL or SLES as a guest OS on HP Cloud OS.

-## How does HP Cloud OS help customers?
+## How does HP Cloud OS for Moonshot help customers?

-> For enterprises who want to leverage OpenStack for rapid innovation and the beneficial economics of an open source approach, HP Cloud OS delivers enterprise-grade OpenStack.
+> For enterprises who want to leverage OpenStack for rapid innovation and the beneficial economics of an open source approach, HP Cloud OS for Moonshot delivers enterprise-grade OpenStack.
 The key benefits are:

 * Simplified delivery
   * Simple, accelerated installation and configuration process